cosmos/sdk-tutorials/academy/0.0-B9lab-Blockchains/3_managed.md

 Managed networks, just like public networks, rely on blockchain data structures.
 Unlike public blockchain networks, they do not necessarily need to mitigate the Byzantine Generals' Problem because they operate in a predictable environment with elements of authority, hierarchy, and accountability.

+Managed networks can be used in cases where elements of trust already exist between the participants.
+For example, consider a network of financial institutions.
+They could use blockchain technology to settle inter-bank transactions.
+In that case, there would be no need for public access and, indeed, public access would be undesirable.
+Instead, they might consider a private network with each institution operating exactly one validator.
+All participants would understand that no operator in a single institution would be able to corrupt the network.
+In fact, it would be much easier for them, as a group, to alter a history if they found it detrimental since it would only require the coordinated action of a small number of known validators.

+Managed networks are typically governed through traditional governance processes that are appropriate for the shared goals of the participants.

 <HighlightBox type="info">

 Dive into the specifics of the Byzantine Generals' Problem in the next section on [consensus in blockchain](./4_consensus).